-$\underline{6}$.
-Evaluates the Respiratory Protection Program annually to ensure that it is being properly implemented, and to ensure that employees are being protected from respiratory hazards.
-The results of this evaluation will be provided to the ISM.
-(5) Marine Corps Community Services (MCCS), Director.
-Ensure the breathing air quality meets or exceed the standards in reference (d) for Grade D breathing air if the MCCS Auto Hobby Shop Paint Booth is in service for patron.
+(6) Marine Corps Community Services (MCCS), Director.
+Ensure the breathing air quality meets or exceed the standards in reference (d) for grade D breathing air if the MCCS Auto Hobby Shop Paint Booth is in service for patron.

-(6) Commanders, COs and Directors or OICs of Tenant Activities.
+(7) Commanders, COs and Directors or OICs of Tenant Activities.
 Commanders, COs and their Directors or OICs of Tenant Activities will:

-(a) Implement the provisions of this Order and ensure personnel under their command are informed of the respiratory hazards in their work areas.
+(a) Implement the provisions of this order and ensure personnel under their command are informed of the respiratory hazards in their work areas.

-(b) Whenever respiratory protection is required, appoint in writing one member of their organization to serve as their organization's RPT.
-This will usually be the organization's senior Safety Officer.
-Provide a current copy of the appointment letter to the RPPM.
+(b) Whenever respiratory protection is required, appoint in writing one member of their organization to serve as their RPT.
+This will usually be the organization's senior safety officer.
+Provide a current copy of the appointment letter to the CRPPM.

-(c) Provide the necessary resources to their RPTs and employees to ensure compliance with this Order.
+(c) Provide the necessary resources to their RPTs and employees to ensure compliance with this order.